The cemeteries and graveyards in Espoo

 This historical graveyard surrounds Espoo's beautiful medieval cathedral.
 The graveyard consists of family graves, the urn cemeteries, a memorial glade with a memorial by artist Jouko Rostila (1977), a cenotaph and war grave cemetery, and next to the church a monument to the departed of Karelia.
 There are no new burial plots available at the graveyard.
 Burials take place in family graves, in the urn cemetery, or in the memorial glade.

-In a memorial glade, ashes are buried in separate plots; the precise location of the ashes are known only to Espoo cemetery burial services the church graveyard memorial glade has a central memorial place for flowers and candles, but not a place for memorial plaques.
+In a memorial glade, ashes are buried in separate plots.
+The church graveyard memorial glade has a central memorial place for flowers and candles, but not a place for memorial plaques.

 The Gräsa Urn Cemetery